FilippoTib/FastFCGR/README.md

 The `FastFCGR` class generates a Frequency Chaos Game Representation (FCGR) for biological sequences (DNA or RNA).
 It computes a matrix representing the distribution of nucleotide bases within the sequence using a geometrical algorithm based on fractal movements.

+This class was primarily developed as a computational tool within the scope of an undergraduate thesis project.
+The central aim of the project was to achieve optimal computational performance and efficiency in generating FCGRs.

 ## Usage Guide

 ### Example